shodiqimamp/MidTerm/README.md

     * [Run The Project](#3-run-the-project)

 ## Database Structure
-The architectural database used in this project is `MongoDB`, this project have 3 Collections, videos, comments, and products.
+The architectural database used in this project is `MongoDB`, this project have 3 Collections, video, comment, and product.

-### Videos Collection
+### Video Collection
 ```
 {
   title: String